pokt-network/poktroll/docs/pkg/client/events.md

 // Subscribe and receive from the observer channel, typically in some other scope. observer := observable.Subscribe(ctx)

-// Observer channel closes when the context is cancelled, observer is
+// Observer channel closes when the context is canceled, observer is
 // unsubscribed, or after the subscription returns an error. for eitherEvent := range observer.Ch() {
     // (see either.Either: https://github.com/pokt-network/poktroll/blob/main/pkg/either/either.go#L3)